 We can fashion a functional leather sling out of very few materials.
 Here’s what you should be on the lookout for.

 - Leather punch or awl (or something else to make holes in leather)

 All of these supplies are readily available online.
 Tandy Leather is probably the most well-known leather outfitter within America and is a fantastic place to source your equipment from.
 Alternatively, you can look for low-cost leather remnants.

 - 3 lbs. genuine leather.
-Various sizes, shapes and colors - most colors earth tone.
-Most bags have 2-3 colors per bag.
+Various sizes, shapes and colors - most colors earth tone (gray, white, tan, brown, black) Most bags have 2-3 colors per bag.